 In October 2010, HRH Prince William gave Catherine Middleton his mother’s sapphire and diamond ring to mark their engagement.
 “It’s a beautiful ring,” says Claire Scott, Design and Development Director at Garrard.
 “The proportions and the size of the diamonds work perfectly together.”

 At the centre of the cluster engagement ring is a Ceylon sapphire of singular beauty, surrounded by 14 solitaire diamonds.
-Offered by the Prince of Wales upon their engagement in 1981, it immediately attracted attention the world over.
-Now worn by the Duchess of Cambridge it continues to weave its spell, it is perhaps because of these associations, and the impact of the design, that cluster engagement rings have grown in popularity in recent years.
+Offered by the former Prince of Wales, HM King Charles III upon their engagement in 1981, it immediately attracted attention the world over.
+Now worn by the Princess of Wales, it continues to weave its spell, it is perhaps because of these associations, and the impact of the design, that cluster engagement rings have grown in popularity in recent years.

 The iconic sapphire cluster design can be traced back to 1840 and the making of a brooch for a royal wedding, as Claire explains.
 “Prince Albert commissioned a gorgeous sapphire and diamond cluster brooch to present to Queen Victoria as a wedding gift.
 The Queen wore it pinned to her dress on the day, as her ‘something blue’.”
 If you have watched the ITV drama Victoria, you may have spotted a replica of the brooch, worn by actress Jenna Coleman in her role as the Queen.
-The original remains a favourite with HM Queen Elizabeth II.
+The original was a favourite with Her Late Majesty Queen Elizabeth II.

 Our relationship with the royal family was formalised in Queen Victoria’s reign when she appointed Garrard Crown Jeweller in 1843.
 It was during this period that our designers began to create patterns of diamonds and gemstones that have since become signatures, like the cluster setting.
 “Just like Queen Victoria’s sapphire brooch, Princess Diana’s engagement ring features a majestic sapphire and our signature cluster setting,” says Claire.
 “The inspiration for our pieces is always rooted in our heritage.”